Insights into CO dimerization at electrified Cu interfaces from large-scale machine learning simulations: Methods

 We evaluate OC25 using a set of baseline models that represent state-of-the-art models for catalysis.
-Baseline models include UMA\cite{wood2025family} and eSEN\cite{eSEN}, graph neural networks (GNNs) that operate on graphs where atoms are nodes and edges are the interactions between them.
+Baseline models include UMA~\cite{wood2025family} and eSEN~\cite{eSEN}, graph neural networks (GNNs) that operate on graphs where atoms are nodes and edges are the interactions between them.
 We evaluate models of different sizes as well as energy-conserving and direct-force models.
-We also evaluate the performance of fine-tuning from the latest energy-conserving UMA model.
+We also evaluate the performance of fine-tuning from the latest energy-conserving UMA model (oc20 head).
+Generally, models demonstrate competitive performance, with energy and force errors as low as 0.10 eV and 0.015 eV/Å for eSEN-S-cons.

 Baseline results for all splits are evaluated using mean absolute errors (MAE) of energy and forces as primary metrics.
 Results across the different test sets are provided in Table \ref{tab:test-results}.
 All evaluation sets are calculated using tighter DFT convergence criteria (EDIFF=$10^{-6}$~eV) to ensure more accurate force labels.
+Model hyperparameters and training details can be found in Supplementary Table \ref{tab:hyperparams}.